 A successful relationship requires: trust, clear communication, and a meaningful connection.
-Your relationship with your bank should be no different.
-Why continue the relationship if all you do is give, but get nothing in return?Did you know, the average U.S. adult holds onto their primary checking account for roughly 16 years, and more than 26% of the people in that same study keep their checking account for more than 20 years.* That’s a big commitment!
+Your relationship with your bank or credit union should be no different.
+Why continue the relationship if all you do is give, but get nothing in return?Did you know, the average U.S. adult holds onto their primary checking account for roughly 16 years, and more than 26% of the people in that same study keep their checking account for more than 20 years.1 That’s a big commitment!
 Have you considered how your checking account is treating you?
 Are you getting everything you need to manage your accounts successfully?

 If not, why continue a relationship you’re not happy with?
 Although breakups aren’t easy, it’s important to re-evaluate the benefits your current account is offering; it may be a great time to consider other options.